Believe it or not, this was probably the seed of my travel writing.

 We spent most of our thirties searching out relief remedies for my newly diagnosed arthritic spine which had been giving me grief since my teens and was structurally on the road to degeneration.
 Just as I got on top of that, Paul found out he didn’t have a tip-top ticker.
 A couple of more years passed by while Paul got surgery and the all-clear.

 I guess we should’ve been holding on to our corporate, gilt-edged health cover for dear life, but instead, we cashed in our worthless endowment policy, traded in our steady-eddy careers and kept a fifteen- year-old promise to each other.
+And I guess that was the start of a new career.

 What happened next is here How to turn your round-the-world trip into a reality